Collaborative Annotation Tools

 Whether in-person, online, in the field or a part of experiential learning, engaging with our students improves the teaching and learning experience for all involved.

-ACT Major Projects – Update There is currently an ongoing RFSQ review for a Collaborative Annotation Solution for the Academic Toolbox.
-Please see the Academic & Collaborative Technologies (ACT) Major
+ARC Major Projects – Update There is currently an ongoing RFSQ review for a Collaborative Annotation Solution for the Academic Toolbox.
+Please see the Academic, Research & Collaborative Technologies (ARC)

 See below for quick reference to key components to consider when setting up your online or remote learning environment.
 For more information on online learning topics and/or educational technology tools: